vec3

 Set the Vec3 to be all zeros.
 Store the result in this Vec3 and return this Vec3 for chaining.

-Set this Vec3 to have the same value as another Vec3 or other object with x, y, and z properties.
+Set this Vec3 to have the same value as another Vec3 or other object with x and y, and z properties.
 Store the result in this Vec3 and return this Vec3 for chaining.

 Set the Vec3's x, y, and z components.
 Store the result in this Vec3 and return this Vec3 for chaining.